procrastinate-org/procrastinate/docs/discussions.rst

   with sync **and** async callers: "Just add await" from Andrew Godwin: https://www.youtube.com/watch?v=oMHrDy62kgE

-That being said, synchronous defers (see `discussion-sync-defer`) rely on a few specific methods that have been duplicated by hand (one async and one sync version).
+That being said, synchronous defers (see `discussion-sync-defer`) rely on a few specific methods that have been written identically twice (one async and one sync version) and have to be maintained in parallel.

 How stable is Procrastinate?
 ----------------------------